ShwethBhushan/net-sdk/README.md

 Composer Installation
 ---------------------
-The DialMyCalls.com NET SDK can be included as an assemblhy into your project.
+The DialMyCalls.com NET SDK can be included as an assembly into your project.
 Get the source code and add NETAPI assembly into your solution.
 Include DialMyCalls namespase.
 For calling a service create a Client: